 Climate change is a reality for all of us and in Cookham we are not immune from the changes to the environment.
 We are experiencing the effects of the decline in species driven by the loss of local habitats.
 Degrading landscapes and loss of biodiversity not only negatively affects wildlife but also human health and wellbeing.

-The Cookham Neighbourhood Plan offers everyone in the parish the chance to have a say in how they want their villages to develop.
-It is one of the most important things the Parish Council is currently doing and kicked off in summer 2020 and aim to be completed by April 2022.
+The Cookham Neighbourhood Plan (CNP) offers everyone in the parish the chance to have a say in how they want their villages to develop.
+It is one of the most important things the Parish Council is currently doing and kicked off in summer 2020 and aim to be completed in 2023.